jeffreygray/jeffreygray.github.io/_posts/2023-04-26-how-to-do-this.md

 ---
 #### More

-If you want to use a domain name
+If you want to spend a few bucks and use a domain name
 - Configure your DNS records as follows:

 |         Host name            |  Type     |   TTL  |                                   Data                                           |   |